 Yay!
 You have a completed Mandala with you.
 Erase all the pencil lines and voila, you have a simple mandala.
-I added few more details to the drawing; you can add more too as you desire.
-Also, if you wish to colour it with sketch pens or colour pencils you are very much free to do so.
+I added a few more details to the drawing; you can add more too as you desire.
+Also, if you wish to color it with sketch pens or color pencils you are very much free to do so.

 Swathi is a Designer and lllustrator with a love for typography, patterns, illustration, and photography.
 Apart from working on client projects, and personal creative pursuits, she also writes design articles every now and then.